kestra-io/docs/content/blogs/2023-10-09-why-ingestion-will-never-be-solved.md

 ![airbyte_kestra.gif](/blogs/2023-10-09-why-ingestion-will-never-be-solved/airbyte_kestra.gif)

 Another distinction compared to [Singer](https://www.singer.io/) is that Airbyte is primarily designed to be used from the UI, not via code.
+One solution is using the [Terraform provider](https://airbyte.com/blog/everything-as-code-for-data-infrastructure-with-airbyte-and-kestra-terraform-providers).

 This brings us to [CloudQuery](https://www.cloudquery.io/) and [dltHub](https://dlthub.com/) which are code-centric and intended to be used by developers.

 ### CloudQuery